 EuroVelo 15: Rhine Cycle Route - part 4 [Bikeline Esterbauer]

-This cycling guide describes the section of the EuroVelo cycle route in Germany from Köln and in the Netherlands (450 km).
+This german-language cycling guide describes the section of the EuroVelo cycle route in Germany from Köln and in the Netherlands (450 km).
 The perfect tool before and during your journey: precise and informative maps, 1:75,000 scale, elevation and distance profiles, GPS tracks, accommodation and service directory.
 Can be used even without any knowledge of German.
 English translation of the map legend and the user manual of the guide available at esterbauer.com/international.